railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 .. index::
    single: module; product_extended

-Open ERP supports a third method of updating the cost price of products.
+OpenERP supports a third method of updating the cost price of products.
 This is through the button :guilabel:`Update` on the product form which lets you automatically recalculate the cost price for the selected product.
-The cost price is calculated from the raw materials and the operations carried out (if the products have been manufactured internally so that you have set their costs).
+The cost price is calculated from the raw materials and the operations carried out (if the products have been manufactured internally, so that you have set their costs).

 Margins by Product
 ------------------